ChristopheGarcia1/Crime_Analysis-/Proposal.md

 # topic

-Analyze Crime Data for Austin, TX (maybe Houston/all of Texas if time permits?) against other factors such as; access to food, general wealth/ home costs, school teacher: student ratio, daily weather... and offer visualizations of any trends between crime and these other factors.
+Analyze Crime Data for Austin, TX against other factors such as; access to food, general wealth/ home costs, school teacher: student ratio, daily weather... and offer visualizations of any trends between crime and these other factors.

 # Tech Stack